LimeChain/pmm-sim/README.md

 - [ ] Aquifer
 - [ ] Bisonfi

-The swaps can be done either with the local static accounts that can be found at [cfg/accounts](./cfg/accounts)) or with the current live accounts (by fetching them on-the-go).
-By default, all swaps are done with the live accounts.
+The swaps can be done either with the local static accounts that can be found at [cfg/accounts](./cfg/accounts) or with the current live accounts (by fetching them on-the-go).
+By default all swaps are done with the live accounts.

 ## Examples